ome/omero-documentation/omero/users/cli/installation.rst

 To make the JARs available, you need to:

-#. download the OMERO.server zip from under artifacts at :downloads:`downloads page <>`
+#. download the OMERO.server zip from the `Downloads page <https://www.openmicroscopy.org/omero/downloads/>`_
 #. unzip the zip file
 #. set ``$OMERODIR`` to the unzipped directory::